tableau/webdataconnector/docs/wdc_faq.md

 Tableau.
 You might also want to ensure that the `tableau.submit` function is being called either by user input or by a page load event.

-### What parts of the WDC SDK can I contribute to?
-We will happily take contributions to anything in the WDC SDK aside
-from the core library (i.e.  tableauwdc-2.0.0.js).
-This includes the simulator, documentation, and samples.
-We cannot take contributions to the library file because that file represents a bridge between a WDC and proprietary Tableau platform code.
-For more info on open source at Tableau, visit [http://tableau.github.io/](http://tableau.github.io/).

 ### Can I get the links in my WDC in Tableau to open in an external browser?

 Why yes, yes you can!
 Just add the
 `target="_blank"` property to the anchor element in your web page and it will open in the user's default browser instead of opening in Tableau.
 For example, you might enter the following link: